-Amplified music will be accepted using portable amplifiers only (no power cables) being used at less than 72dB (Mudgee CBD only).
+Amplified music will be accepted using portable amplifiers only (no power cables).
+Noise levels must not exceed 72dB within any CBD areas. .

 10.9 Safety

 The approved area shall not in any form reduce the safe egress of people from the business premises.